tetsuyasodo/vagos/README.md

 ----
 * vendor cookbook is not git-managed.
 When you cloned first, you need to fetch cookbooks
-* you need to create "passrc" file which contains "OS_PASSWORD" parameter for horizon login
+* you need to create "passrc" file which contains "OS_PASSWORD" parameter for horizon login (This file is git-ignored bacause it contains credentials)
 * floating ip addr is defined in "publicrc" file (FLOATING_IP parameter)

 Prerequisites